FG-IT/fg-it.github.io/_posts/2022-11-30-how-i-optimize-spree-product-page-queries.md

 ---

 # The Problem
 Spree product detail page runs lots(a few dozen even more than one hundred depends on product's properties) of database queries.
 Lots of tables are invloved(Appendix).
-Each query is excuted quite fast in database engine, but travels through network takes lots of time.
-Let's assume there are 80 queries, it takes 1ms for each query travel through the fast google cloud's inner network.
+Each query is excuted quite fast in database engine, the network takes lots of time.
+Let's assume there are 80 queries, it takes 1ms on the fast google cloud's inner network.
 Even if we omit the time mysql takes to excute those queries, it would take 80ms for data fetching.

 # The Bottleneck
 The internet is fast.
 The database is also fast.
-However, too much queries taking too much time travele on the network.
+However, too much queries taking too much time on the network.

 # Proposal
 Of course, we need to reduce the queries.
 Can we fetch the same data with significantly less(1 is optimal) queries?
 After researching the posible solutions of mysql(we already use mysql), the following proposal seems work.